blossomingiris/React-ToDo-App/README.md

 ## ToDo application 🚀

 - ToDo app is an application that allows to manage a list of tasks to do.
-It performs adding, deleting, editing and toggling state of each task.	:dart:
+It performs adding, deleting, editing and toggling state of each task	:dart:
-- first experience working with ReactJS. :electron:
+- first experience working with ReactJS :electron:
-- random motivation quote displayed on click it. :star_struck:
+- random motivation quote displayed on click it :star_struck:
-- app has marine design and basic functionality. :ocean:
+- app has marine design and basic functionality :ocean:
 - [link to demo](https://dreams-of-the-sea-todo.netlify.app)